tksundar/market-simulator/Readme.md

 <h3> Usage: </h3>

 cargo run or web.exe(from target/debug or target/release directory).
 This starts a web server locally on port 8000.
-The following urls are supported
+The following urls are supported.
+Static files are not automatically copied during build.
+This has to be manually added or handled with bespoke build scripts

-* /index.html : the order entry page
+* /index.html : the order entry page.
+Delivered froma the static directory at the root
 * /order_entry : Submits the order for matching.
 Responds with fills if matched.
 Returns the fills in either json or html format
 * /order_book/json :